The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Automated Classification of SAE Features

 \section{Automated Classification of SAE Features}

 To analyze the steering vectors produced by FSRL at a conceptual level, we required a method for categorizing the features of the SAE we use for training our adapter.
 We obtained feature explanations from Neuronpedia \citep{johnnyHijohnnylinNeuronpedia2025}, which are generated using the method described by Bills et al. \citep{bills2023language}.
-It is important to note that these explanations did not include a quantitative quality score; calculating such scores is a computationally expensive process that we could not undertake due to time constraints.
-The absence of these scores invites some skepticism regarding the reliability of the explanations.
-Our dataset covered 99.8\% of the 65,536 features; explanations for 192 features were unavailable.
-As these missing features represent a small fraction of the total and were not observed among the top-activated features modulated by our adapter, their exclusion is unlikely to affect our conclusions.
+It is important to note that these explanations did not include a quantitative quality score; calculating such scores is a computationally expensive process that we could not undertake.

 Given the nature of the SimPO objective and the UltraFeedback dataset, we hypothesized that the steering policy would primarily modulate two categories of features.
 The first category, alignment, includes features related to high-level concepts like ethics, safety, and honesty.
 The second, style, covers features related to text structure, punctuation, and presentation.
 The full definitions used for classification are provided in Appendix~\ref{app:classification_prompts}.